 The division is supported by a full-service histology and immunohistochemistry laboratory, an active electron microscopy section, and a growing in-situ hybridization lab.
 The hospital surgical pathology practice is unique in its heavy reliance on rapid frozen section diagnosis, providing trainees a valuable opportunity for immediate correlation of gross and microscopic pathology.

-The annual volume of neuropathology specimens at Mayo Clinic in Rochester, Minn., includes 500 autopsy brain and 2,200 neurosurgical, 650 skeletal muscle, 425 peripheral nerve, and 200 eye specimens.
+The annual volume of neuropathology specimens at Mayo Clinic's campus in Rochester, Minnesota, includes 500 autopsy brain and 2,200 neurosurgical, 650 skeletal muscle, 425 peripheral nerve, and 200 eye specimens.
 Mayo Clinic's specially trained neuropathologists are directly involved in your training.